 These technical requirements have likely frustrated life insurers that underwrite policies in states other than California that have less stringent cancellation requirements.
 Their claims examiners may not be well versed in this relatively new California law or, worse yet, they may ignore the laws they do not like because their insureds are not educated in them.
 They may improperly deny a claim based on a purported policy lapse that did not lapse because the insurer never followed California’s special statutory notice requirements.

 These are just some of the ways life insurers find ways to deny legitimate claims.
-If you have a life insurance claim that was improperly denied, you need an experienced ERISA life or bad faith attorney, such as the lawyers at McKennon Law Group PC.
+If you have a denied life insurance claim, you need an experienced ERISA life or bad faith attorney such as the lawyers at Mckennon Law Group PC.
 As mentioned in our last article, after litigating hundreds of life, health and disability claims, it is our experience that many insurers do not get serious about paying these types of claims until they perceive a true threat of their insured being represented by highly effective, experienced lawyers, especially where there is “extra-contractual exposure” (i.e., damages beyond the policy’s benefits such as emotional distress damages, attorney’s fees and punitive damages).
 You cannot count on your insurer to act in good faith or do the right thing.
 The Department of Labor statistics and other empirical data show that often they will not pay a claim unless credibly threatened by an insured with a highly effective and experienced lawyer.
 Let us try to get your insurer to listen.

 All rights reservedShare This Article